zaiba19/in-chat-nito/README.md

 For those with Windows running a linux bash you can do so by installing a nodeenv environment.
 Follow the instructions here -> [Nodeenv](https://github.com/ekalinin/nodeenv)

 ## Run Program

-Go to _react-backend_ and run `PORT=3001 node bin/www`
+In the root directory run `PORT=3001 node bin/www`

 In another terminal go to _client_ folder and run `npm start`

-You should be able to access the website in `http://localhost:3001`
+You should be able to access the front-end in `http://localhost:3000`

 I added user info on the backend to test and it can be accessed at `http://localhost:3001/users'